ESIPFed/serverlessworkflows/README.md

 #### Deliverables completed
 1. Develop workflow on AWS
-We executed the codes in the Notebook repository using AWS Lambda and AWS Fargate for longer run times.
+We executed the codes in the Notebook repository using AWS Lambda and AWS Fargate (container orchestration) for longer run times.
 The code in the notebooks should as standalone Python scripts without the use of AWS Lambda.
+See the image above for how each code snippet corresponds to a Lambda function.

 2. Test and validate workflow with Planet imagery and in-situ data All results are available in this presentation: https://docs.google.com/presentation/d/1AlCy55YtAT0OVF7tbH1M6R792Eu2RTtcEoDESteAHbM/edit#slide=id.p1